zer0-g/pymongo2django/README.rst

  ***IMPORTANT NOTES::
- pymongo2django do not syncdb with Django DATABASE_SETTING found in the Django Project settings.py file.
-Adding to this pymongo2django\settings.py cannot use multiple configuration settings.
+ pymongo2django\settings.py cannot use multiple configuration settings.
 So once a Document model object or DocumentSet object is created the settings for the database name is locked into either object type created.
 For instance a Document Model object using a database name 'Work' and you want to change that database name to something else the current Document